 Missouri Remembers: Artists in Missouri 1821-1951

-Whether you’re a collector, a teacher, a researcher, or just love all things related to the “Show-Me” state, Missouri Remembers: Artists 1821-1951 is your gateway to exploring the artists of Missouri!
+Whether you’re a collector, a teacher, a research or just love all things related to the “Show-Me” state Missouri Remembers: Artists in Missouri 1821 – 1951 is your gateway to exploring the artists of Missouri!
 The online artist biographical dictionary is currently in development with the goal of launching a searchable online database in early 2021.
 Get involved by regularly checking back to the project site and using the contact link to share information about Missouri’s artists.

 Contact US for more information.